 Risks related to product development, regulatory approval and commercialization

 We operate adequate standard operating procedures to secure the integrity and protection of our research and development activities and results, and the optimum allocation of our R&D budgets.
-The progress of the most important research and development programs is continuously monitored by our Executive Committee; they are discussed with the Board at least once per quarter, and Board members with expertise in clinical and scientific matters occasionally attend meetings with our scientific staff to discuss and assess such programs.
+The progress of the most important research and development programs is continuously monitored by our executive committee; they are discussed with the board of directors at least once per quarter, and board members with expertise in clinical and scientific matters occasionally attend meetings with our scientific staff to discuss and assess such programs.
 Nevertheless, due to our limited resources and access to capital, we must and have in the past decided to prioritize development of certain product candidates; these decisions may prove to have been wrong and may adversely affect our business.

 The regulatory approval processes of the FDA, the EMA and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed.

 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Results of earlier studies and trials as well as data from any interim analysis of ongoing clinical trials may not be predictive of future trial results and failure can occur at any time during the clinical trial process.
 If we experience delays in the completion of, or termination of, any clinical trial of our product candidates, the commercial prospects of our product candidates will be harmed, and our ability to generate product revenues from any of these product candidates will be delayed.
 If filgotinib or any other product candidate is found to be unsafe or lack efficacy, we will not be able to obtain regulatory approval for it and our business would be materially harmed.

 The rates at which we complete our scientific studies and clinical trials depend on many factors, including, but not limited to, patient enrolment.